overleaf/overleaf/libraries/o-error/README.md

 <a name="OError.getFullInfo"></a>

 ### OError.getFullInfo(error) ⇒ <code>Object</code>
-The merged info from any `tag`s on the given error.
+The merged info from any `tag`s and causes on the given error.

 If an info property is repeated, the last one wins.